Cleaning Comparisons of CO2 Snow to Ultrasonics and High Speed Air Jets

 Overall cleaning results from 72 samples indicated CO2 snow cleaning showed the highest cleaning efficiency

-Overall, for parts with complex geometries, CO2 snow cleaning may offer an advantage.
+Overall, for parts with complex geometries, CO2 snow cleaning offers a positive advantage.

 Jantzen, Stephan, Thomas Decarreaux, Martin Stein, Karin Kniel, and Andreas Dietzel.
 "CO2 snow cleaning of miniaturized parts."
 Precision Engineering 52 (2018) 122-129